JetBrains/guide/site/java/tutorials/writing-tests-with-spock/data-pipes/index.md

 ![](./18.png)

 This test is quite a simple one, and we can reduce the amount of code and do the same thing.
-We can inline the creation of the Polygon (by pressing **⌘⌥N** (macOS), or **Ctrl+Alt+N** (Windows/Linux) on the `polygon` variable name), so the constructor is called in the same line as the assertion.
+We can inline the creation of the Polygon (by pressing <kbd>⌥⌘N</kbd> (macOS) / <kbd>Ctrl+Alt+N</kbd> (Windows/Linux) on the `polygon` variable name), so the constructor is called in the same line as the assertion.
 If we just have one statement which is setup, test, and assertion, we can use the `expect` label like we did in our very first simple assertion test.
 Of course, we still need the `where` block as this sets all the expected values for number of sides.

 ```groovy
 def "should be able to create a polygon with #sides sides"() {